nonblocking/mashroom/packages/plugin-packages/mashroom-websocket/README.md

 # Mashroom WebSocket

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

 This plugin adds WebSocket support to the _Mashroom Server_.
-It exposes a new Service that can be used to interact with clients that connect at _/websocket/*_.
+It exposes a new service that can be used to interact with clients that connect at _/websocket/*_.

-It allows only authenticated users to connect.
+**NOTE**: This implementation only allows authenticated users to connect.

 ## Usage